This post may contain affiliate links. Thank you for your support.

-This is something I wish I knew about a long time ago!
-Here’s how to get new curtains to hang straight!
+This is something I wish I had known about a long time ago.
+Here’s how to get new curtains to hang straight.
 Such a great trick.

-We were on a shoot for a designer recently and she taught me this little trick, which I thought was brilliant.
-When you get new curtains – the kind that come folded up in a package – they’re often creased in such a way that they just won’t hang straight, even after you fuss with them a whole bunch.
+We were on a shoot for a designer a few years ago, and she taught me this little trick, which I thought was brilliant.
+When you get new curtains – the kind that come folded up in a square in a package – they’re often creased in such a way that they just won’t hang straight, even after you fuss with them a whole bunch.
 Especially with heavier weight curtains, either the liner or the curtains themselves are sometimes a fabric that doesn’t respond well to a lot of ironing.
-We definitely have a little spot on our living room curtains where I melted the liner trying to get them to hang properly.
-These curtains are about seven years old now, so definitely not new, and I’m actually itching to replace them, but I thought I’d use them to demonstrate this trick anyway.
-So here’s how to get new curtains to hang straight!
+I actually had a little spot on our old living room curtains where I melted the liner trying to get them to hang properly.
+I’ve since replaced those melted curtains and definitely used this trick for how to get new curtains to hang straight when I first installed them.

 Tools Needed For This Project

-- All your necessary hardware (curtain rods, ring clips if using, etc.)
+- All your necessary hardware (curtain rods, curtain rings if using, etc.)

 - Masking tape or painter’s tape